 - Phonics play an important part in teaching at school these days.
-Teaching your child the alphabet early will help them to practice sounding out the different letters and saying words that begin with them too.
+Teaching your child the alphabet early will help them practice sounding out the different letters and saying words that begin with them.
 This will all help their speech and lay down the foundations for phonetic learning.
-Try to not just say the letter, but also the sound that the letters make (for example, C is for C-at, emphasizing the C).
+Try not just to say the letter, but also the sound that the letters make (C is for C-at, emphasizing the C).

 - If you start teaching your child now, then this will help to get them into the habit of learning.
-They will have many years of education ahead of them and starting to teach them, even just as little as 20 minutes a day, will prepare them for what school will be like, and prevent them from feeling too daunted.
+They will have many years of education ahead of them, and starting to teach them, even just as little as 20 minutes a day, will prepare them for what school will be like, and prevent them from feeling too daunted.
 If you can make learning their ABCs fun, then they will be happy to learn every day, but you will know that you’re laying down the foundations of their education for the rest of their lives.
-Hopefully, this has given you lots of tips and ideas as to how to help your toddler learn their ABCs.
-It really is important to help them learn as soon as possible, but also to make it fun and engaging.
+Hopefully, this has given you lots of tips and ideas on how to help your toddler learn their ABCs.
+It really is important to help them learn as soon as possible and make it fun and engaging.

-If you want to know how to teach your toddler their ABCs, then the tips on this page absolutely work!
+If you want to teach your toddler their ABCs, then the tips on this page work!